 Indeed, the family context in which I grew up did not predispose me towards a religious vocation.
 Coming from a blended family with little practice of Christian faith, I remember as a teenager, it was in an evangelical church, after an invitation from a classmate, that I first opened a Bible.
-But the restrictions we were subjected to quickly drove me away by the enthusiasm and fellowship of its members.
+But the restrictions we were subjected to quickly drove me away from this movement, in which we were even forbidden to play football or watch television.

+So in high school, invited by a student to a meeting of the Young Christian Students (YCS), I was amazed by the enthusiasm and fellowship of its members.
 This friend who became a brother suggested that I join catechism class in order to be baptized.
 It is therefore within the YCS that I discovered the figure of Christ.

-So in high school, invited by a student to a meeting of the Young Christian Students (YCS), I was amazed tianity, namely the love of neighbour.
+In this movement of Catholic action, I met young "fools" of God.
+Before even hearing the theological word incarnation "these fools" made real before me the essence of Christianity, namely the love of neighbour.
 Without them I would not have embraced the Catholic faith.

-In this movement of Catholic action, I met young "fools" of God.
-Before even hearing the theological word incarnation "these fools" made real before me the essence of Chris-